thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Iterations.desc.md

 ```javascript
   var myStr = "My cars are AWESOME!";
 ```
   - WE DO: Loop through the above string and output each character separately.
-- YOU DO: Loop through the above string in reverse, and concatenate each character into a new string, then output that string.
+  - YOU DO: Use a loop to create a reverse copy of the string above. like: `!EMOSEWA era srac yM`